magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-34259-->

-*  Clicking on a downloadable’s product **Sample** button from the Admin product page now downloads a sample as expected.
+*  Clicking on a downloadable product's **Sample** button from the Admin product page now downloads a sample as expected.
 Previously, when you clicked **Sample**, Magento displayed this error: `The product that was requested doesn't exist.
 Verify the product and try again`.

 <!--- MC-32286-->